yrutschle/sslh/doc/INSTALL.md

   connection it is serving),
 which requires `libbsd` at runtime, and `libbsd-dev` at compile-time.

+* libpcre2, in package `libpcre-dev`.
+You can compile with or without it using ENABLE_REGEX in the Makefile.

+* libev-dev, in package `libev-dev`.
+If you build a binary specifically and do not build `sslh-ev`, you don't need this.

 For OpenSUSE, these are contained in packages libconfig9 and